Blog Layout

 7. Focus on the things you can control

 It can be far too easy to focus all of your attention and energy on the source of your stress and anxiety, but this can lead to a spiral of negative thoughts.
+Fortunately, here are some solutions to reduce anxiety and stress and help calm someone down, focus and cope.

 Pain can be a major factor to anxiety, if you’re suffering from an injury, look for a physiotherapist or sports therapist, focus your attention on the treatment, and find an activity that you can engage in while you’re healing.